Finding a Top Financial Advisor Firm in Philadelphia, Pennsylvania

 The firm's approach is modeled after family offices.
 Rather than relying on a single advisor's viewpoint, West Capital clients work with three credentialed specialists: an advisor, a portfolio manager and a wealth planner.

-West Capital Management Investing
+West Capital Management Investing Strategy

 At the outset of its relationship with clients, West Capital Management works with the client to develop a wealth plan customized to his or her financial objectives, risk tolerance and broader personal ambitions.
 Once the investment policy statement is established, West Capital Management assesses how well a client's current holdings align with the goals and needs outlined in the statement.